 Why go direct?

-Many consumers choose to go direct as they have existing relationships with their bank (or banks) through other products such as savings accounts and credit cards, which can make engaging directly with a home lender a somewhat simpler and less intimidating affair.
+Many borrowers still choose to go direct to a lender.
+Some may have existing relationships with their bank (or banks) through other products such as savings accounts and credit cards, which can make engaging directly with a home lender less intimidating.

-When using a comparison website, it is critical to understand just how much of the market (eg. lenders and their specific home loan products) is actually listed on the site.
-Secondly, understand that many of them are simply ‘referrers’ in that after you have used them to research the market and create a ‘shortlist’ of home loan product options, when you click on a particular option, you’ll simply be referred through to that specific lender’s sales teams to begin the process.
+However, when you’re using such sites, it’s important to know just how many lenders, and their products, are represented on the site.
+Many comparison sites are simply ‘referrers’ to home lenders.
+This means that after you have used them to research the market and create a shortlist of home loan product options, when you click on a particular option, you’ll be referred through to that lender’s employees to begin the process.

-Outside of the financial blog and comparison site sector, there has also been a rise in the number of online lenders in the marketplace, who have built smart-but-easily-navigated technology systems that make the process of getting a new home loan both simple and easy to execute.
+In more recent times, there has also been a rise in the number of online lenders in the marketplace who have built easy-to-use technology systems that make the process of getting a new home loan online relatively simple.
+However, make sure you do your research so that you can be sure there will also be a human being at the end of a phone line should you need them.

 Frequently asked questions